matrix-org/matrix-spec-proposals/proposals/3869-widgetapi-read-event-relations.md

 The following rules apply:

-1. If the requested event-id belongs to a event, and the widget didn't receive the respective `m.receive.event:<event type>` or `m.receive.state_event:<event type>` capability, the widget rejects the request.
-2. The list of related events only include events that the widget has the respective `m.receive.event:<event type>` or `m.receive.state_event:<event type>` capability for.
+1. The list of related events only include events that the widget has the respective `m.receive.event:<event type>` or `m.receive.state_event:<event type>` capability for.
 Other events are silently dropped.